-Odebrecht Latinvest, Odebrecht Group subsidiary dedicated to infrastructure concessions in Latin America, concluded this Thursday (25) the sale for US$ 1.4 billion of the Chaglla Hydroelectric Plant in Peru to China Three Gorges Corporation (CTG).
+Odebrecht Latinvest, Odebrecht Group subsidiary dedicated to infrastructure concessions in Latin America, concluded this Thursday (25) the sale of the Chaglla Hydroelectric Plant in Peru to China Three Gorges Corporation (CTG).

 The sale was concluded with the transfer to CTG of the equity interest held by OLI in Empresa de Generación Huallaga (EGH), which operates Chaglla.
 CTG leads a consortium formed by Hubei Energy Group Co.
 Ltd., Ace Investment Fund II LP and CNIC Corporation Limited.